top of page

 June 1st, 2023

-Amidst the rescheduling and marketing for my remaining workshop, something small but hopeful happened.
-As I started flyering around town, I realised something important – the interested in this topic extended beyond the walls of the community organisation.
-There were people in other spaces, from artists to local residents, who were just as engaged with these questions of urban decay and regeneration.
-The community organisation wasn’t the only place where this conversation mattered.
+Amidst the rescheduling and marketing for my final workshop, something small but hopeful happened.
+As I flyered around town, I realised something important: the interest in this topic extended well beyond the walls of the community organisation.
+There were people in other spaces — artists, local residents, passers-by — who were just as engaged with the questions of urban decay and regeneration.
+The community organisation was not the only place where this conversation mattered.

-Would a combination of a website, an Instagram platform, interviews and workshops allow for broader participation?
-I think so.
-Rather than relying solely on one partner, I could create multiple entry points into the conversation – offering people different ways to engage, depending on what resonated with them.
-Equally it would allow myself a way to engage more creatively with this topic, and feel like I could make a significant contribution to the work myself.
+Could a combination of a website, an Instagram platform, interviews and workshops create broader participation?
+I believed it could.
+Rather than relying on one partner or one space, I could offer multiple entry points into the discussion — giving people different ways to join in, depending on what resonated with them.

 Photovoice Poster Final.jpg